prysmaticlabs/documentation/docs/contribute/contribution-guidelines.md

 ### Building and testing Prysm with Go

 The Prysm project is a large monorepo containing all sorts of tools and services that implement the eth2 protocol.
-We use the Bazel build system for everything we do in development, helping everyone have reproducible builds.
+We use the Go for everything we do in development, helping everyone have reproducible builds.
 If you want to build the whole project, you can run the following command:

 ```text
 $ go build -v ./...